Solving Football by Exploiting Equilibrium Structure of 2p0s Differential Games with One-Sided Information: Introduction

-This paper addresses this scalability challenge for a representative subset of 2p0s differential games where the informed player knows the game type (payoff) while the uniformed player only has a prior belief $p_0 \in \Delta(I)$ over a set of $I$ possible types.
-We also assume that the Isaacs' condition holds, i.e., the complete-information version of the game has a pure Nash equilibrium.
-This condition commonly holds for differential games with control-affine dynamics.
-While restricted, such games represent a wide range of attack-defense scenarios that can be described as follows: At the beginning of the game, nature draws a game type according to $p_0$ and informs the informed player (P1) about the type.
-As the game progresses, the belief about the true game type, which is assumed to be public knowledge, is updated from $p_0$ based on the action sequence taken by P1 and his public strategy profile via the Bayes' rule.
+In this paper, we address this scalability challenge for an K subset of 2p0s differential games where the informed player (P1) knows the payoff type while the uninformed player (P2) only holds a public belief $p_0 \in \Delta(I)$ over the finite set of $I$ possible types.
+At the beginning of the game, nature draws a game type according to $p_0$ and informs P1 about the type.
+As the game progresses, the public belief $p$ about the true game type is updated from $p_0$ based on the action sequence taken by P1 and its strategy via the Bayes' rule.
 P1's (resp.
 P2's) goal is to minimize (resp. maximize) the expected payoff over $p_0$.
-Due to the zero-sum nature, P1 may need to delay information release or manipulate P2's belief to take full advantage of information asymmetry; and P2's strategy is to minimize a worst-case risk.
-Some real-world examples of the game include football set-pieces where the attacker has private information about which play is to be executed, and missile defense where multiple potential targets are concerned.
+Due to the zero-sum nature, P1 may need to delay information release or manipulate P2's belief to take full advantage of information asymmetry.
+While restricted, such games represent a wide range of attack-defense scenarios including football set-pieces where the attacker has private information about which play is to be executed, and missile defense where multiple potential targets are concerned.
 The setting of one-sided information, i.e., P1 knows everything about P2, is necessary for P2 to derive defense strategies in risk-sensitive games.
+We call this focused set of games ``\textbf{2p0s1}''.

-We claim the following contributions: \begin{itemize}[noitemsep] \item We explain that the computational complexity for approximating the Nash equilibrium for the games of our interest is related to the number of game types ($I$) rather than to the action space size. \item We explain that the equilibrium values for the informed and uninformed players can be computed via two separate backward induction processes through a primal-dual formulation of the game. \item We propose a multigrid approach to tractably solve games with continuous state spaces and many time steps.
-Empirical results show that our solver outperforms SOTA IIEFG solvers including CFR+~\citep{tammelin2014solving}, MMD~\citep{sokota2022unified}, Deep-CFR~\citep{brown2019deep}, and a SOTA continuous-action solver JPSPG~\citep{martin2024joint}, on games of our interest.
-Our solver also approximates reasonable strategies for game settings that are intractable for SOTA solvers. \end{itemize}
+We claim the following contributions: \begin{itemize} \item We prove two unique Nash equilibrium (NE) structures for 2p0s1: (1) The equilibrium behavioral strategy for P1 (resp.
+P2) is $I$-atomic (resp. $(I+1)$-atomic) on their continuous action space, and (2) the equilibrium strategies for P1 and P2 can be computed via separated primal and dual reformulations of the game.
+Together, these structures collapse the game-tree complexity to at most $I^K$ for P1 and $(I+1)^K$ for P2.
+In comparison, solving the same game through the lens of IIEFG would have a game-tree complexity of $U^{2K}$, with a discretized action size of $U$ (Fig.~\ref{fig:overview_fig}a).